Multiscale Graph Comparison via the Embedded Laplacian Discrepancy: Discussion and Future Directions

 One major design choice made in the definition of the ELD is by using the combinatorial Laplacian rather than the normalized Laplacian $\mathbf{I} - \mathbf{D}^{-1/2}\mathbf{A}\mathbf{D}^{-1/2}$.
 The ELD definition and implementation described above could easily be extended to the normalized Laplacian case, and virtually all of our theoretical results will carry over.
 While the combinatorial Laplacian approach naturally takes scale information of the graphs into account, the normalized Laplacian does not.
 Depending on the context of the application, users might find either forms of the Laplacian to be more appropriate.

-In figure 6, we observed that the NPD distance matrix did not show block structure, but instead shows an interesting checkerboard structure for comparing rings-of-cliques.
-One hypothesis that this suggests is the NPD might be capturing the size of the cliques locally, rather than the number of cliques/communities globally.
+In the experiments, we observed that the NPD/NetLSD dissimilarity matrices did not show block structure, but instead shows an interesting checkerboard structure for comparing rings-of-cliques/SBMs.
+One hypothesis that this suggests those distances might be capturing local motifs/structural information rather than the number of cliques/communities globally.

-The focus of this paper is mainly to introduce the ELD as a novel distance between graphs of different scales.
-There are many downstream machine learning/statistics tasks that one could potentially perform with the ELD, and we delegate these investigations to future research.
+The focus of this paper is mainly to introduce the ELD as a novel discrepancy between graphs of different scales.
+There are many further downstream machine learning/statistics tasks that one could potentially perform with the ELD, and we delegate these investigations to future research.